maxlvl/rust_book_2023/notes.md

 }
 The outer loop has the label 'counting_up, and it will count up from 0 to 2.
 The inner loop without a label counts down from 10 to 9.
 The first break that doesn’t specify a label will exit the inner loop only.
 The break 'counting_up; statement will exit the outer loop.

+---

+Ownership is primarily a discipline of heap management:

+- All heap data must be owned by exactly one variable.
+- Rust deallocates heap data once its owner goes out of scope.
+- Ownership can be transferred by moves, which happen on assignments and function calls.
+- Heap data can only be accessed through its current owner, not a previous owner.